-Tomb M 14/2009 was rectangular in shape, with rounded corners.
-The bottom of the pit for the niche was identified at -1.90 m under the current ground level.
+Tomb M 14/2009 was rectangular in shape, with rounded corners (Pl.
+X/1).
+The bottom of the pit for the niche was identified -1.90 m under the current ground level.
 The tomb was oriented west-east.
 It contained a skeleton in dorsal decubitus position, with arms bent on the chest and stretched legs (Pl.
-IX/1-2).
+X/2).
 The skeleton is that of an adult, aged over 45, with medium ossature and a height of ca. 1.65 m.
-The deceased suffered from a frontalparietal deformation of the skull, but there were no traces of the wrappings that caused it.
+The deceased suffered from a fronto-parietal deformation of the skull, but there were no traces of the wrappings that caused it.
 Two iron objects, possibly fibulae, were discovered in the area of the shoulders.
 Bovine bones were deposited as food offerings on the bottom of the pit excavated for the niche, near the legs.
 Large irons object, hard to define as yet, was also found.

 d.
-Depositions of new born babies in ceramic vessels - amphorae $\left(M\ 20/10\right)^{41}$
+Depositions of new born babies in ceramic vessels -amphorae (M $20/10)^{42}$